fr34k8/hotomata/README.md

 For simpler use cases it is more aproachable than bigger players in the field.

+The biggest differentiator with other CM tools out there is that _Hotomata_ really embodies simplicty by promoting small commands doing one thing well that can be composed in complex operations by composing them together.
+Unix and Golang concepts yes, yes.
+All that without writing custom plugins once and still using your beloved YAML popular for Ansible or SaltStack folks, no funky dsl to learn.

 **Hotomata** draws inspiration from _Ansible_ and _SaltStack_ but also from few open source, not widely popular projects like [dynport/urknall](http://github.com/dynport/urknall) or [sudharsh/henchman](http://github.com/sudharsh/henchman) and even few SaaSes